 Enterprise resiliency takes in full organizational context; you must focus on strategic needs (long-term needs), process needs (functions within the enterprise), and operational needs (users’ tasks within the enterprise).
 Enterprise resiliency looks at both the internal and external issues that can impact the enterprise objectives.

 Strategic resilience deals with broader areas of both threat and opportunity to the business, such as fluctuations in market share and impacts from regulatory changes.
-Process resilience refers to the underlying systems upon which the organization relies on functioning, such as IT and other technological systems, business processes, and management systems.
+Process resilience refers to the underlying systems upon which the organization relies to function, such as IT and other technological systems, business processes, and management systems.
 Operational resilience refers to the ability to respond to everyday business threats, such as cyber risks, utility failures, and loss of plant and equipment.

 Aligning resiliency with business goals